Larch Madness: Hiking Croda da Lago to Lago di Federa in Peak Autumn Colour

 • Save

-You could turn around here, making for a much shorter day and easier hike, but you’d be missing some of the most impressive scenery in the area.
+You could turn around at the lake, making for a much shorter day and easier hike, but you’d be missing some of the most impressive scenery in the area.

 rifugio croda da lago and lago di federa seen from forcella ambrizzola